mincardona/sim6502/README.md

 Currently, the following instructions (and all of their associated addressing modes) are implemented:

-LDA, LDX, LDY
+LDA, LDX, LDY\
-STA, STX, STY
+STA, STX, STY\
-TAX, TAY, TXA, TYA, TSX, TXS
+TAX, TAY, TXA, TYA, TSX, TXS\
-PHA, PHP, PLA, PLP
+PHA, PHP, PLA, PLP\
-AND, EOR, ORA
+AND, EOR, ORA, BIT

 BCD math is not implemented and functions the same as binary math (i.e. the flag is ignored by arithmetic instructions).